GoogleChrome/developer.chrome.com/site/en/blog/default-offline/index.md

 Visit this [glitch](https://glitch.com/~default-offline-count) to see the previous example in action.

-The option to create your own custom offline page is still available, you can follow this video to serve your custom page, using Workbox, with a single line of code.
+The option to create your own custom offline page is still available.
+The following video demonstrates how to serve your custom page, using Workbox, with a single line of code.

 {% YouTube id='M7gQg9JojGE' %}